Anna Mitchell

 Anna Mitchell (October 16, 1926 – March 3, 2012) was a Cherokee Nation potter who revived the historic art of Southeastern Woodlands pottery for Cherokee people in Oklahoma.
-She was designated as a Cherokee National Treasure and has works in numerous museum collections including the Smithsonian National Museum of the American Indian, the Museum of Fine Arts, Boston, and the Fred Jones Jr. Museum of Art, among others.
+Her tribe designated her as a Cherokee National Treasure and has works in numerous museum collections including the Smithsonian National Museum of the American Indian, the Museum of Fine Arts, Boston, and the Fred Jones Jr. Museum of Art, among others.

 Early life

-Anna Belle Sixkiller was born on October 16, 1926, near Sycamore, a small town near Jay, Oklahoma, to Oo loo tsa (Iva Louise née Owens) and Houston Sixkiller.
+Anna Belle Sixkiller was born on October 16, 1926, near Sycamore, a small town near Jay, Oklahoma, to Oo loo tsa (ᎤᎷᏣ, Iva Louise née Owens) and Houston Sixkiller.
 Her family were full-blood Cherokee, who spoke the Cherokee language in their home.
 Her mother worked as a domestic or waitress in Jay and at night often quilted.
 Her father worked on their farm, raising produce to feed his family.
-Sixkiller began school in the public school system in Jay.
-Unable to speak English, indifference by the teacher, and financial struggles caused by her divorce and the Great Depression, led her mother to take her children out of the school.
-She and a younger sister were sent to the Seneca Indian School, one of the federally-funded boarding schools for indigenous children, located in Wyandotte.
-She quickly learned English, though she suffered from home sickness.
-As schooling at Seneca only went to the ninth grade, after graduating, Sixkiller was sent to complete her education at the Haskell Institute, her mother's alma mater and an intertribal boarding school in Lawrence, Kansas.
+Sixkiller began her education in the public school system in Jay.
+She was unable to speak English, and her teacher was indifferent.
+Financial struggles caused by divorce and the Great Depression led her mother to take her and her siblings out of the school.
+Anna and a younger sister were sent to the Seneca Indian School, one of the federally funded American Indian boarding schools, located in Wyandotte.
+There Anna quickly learned English but suffered from homesickness.
+Since the Seneca School only went to the ninth grade, after graduation, Sixkiller completed her education at the Haskell Institute, her mother's alma mater and an intertribal boarding school in Lawrence, Kansas.

-On April 17, 1946 in Oswego, Kansas, Sixkiller married Robert Clay Mitchell, a Cherokee descendant of Sequoyah, who invented the Cherokee syllabary.
-Making their home in Vinita, the couple had five children: Nena, Clay, Victoria, Betty, and Julie.
+On April 17, 1946, in Oswego, Kansas, Sixkiller married Robert Clay Mitchell, a Cherokee and descendant of Sequoyah, the man that invented the Cherokee syllabary.
+The couple settled in Vinita, Oklahoma, and had five children: Nena, Clay, Victoria, Betty, and Julie.
 Busy with raising her children, most of her time was spent on domestic work and school activities over the next years.
 In 1967, her husband asked Mitchell to create a clay pipe for him similar to the one often depicted in portraits of Sequoyah.
 Using clay found in their pond, she fashioned the pipe, which though she did not intend to become a potter, piqued her curiosity about how traditional Cherokee pottery was made.